Free Astrophotography Workshop

 10:00 p.m. - Midnight

 Shuttle hours will be extended for the festival.
-As parking will be limited, we advise parking at the Shuttle Station or boarding from your campground/Lodge in the park.
+Parking at the Telescope field will be limited to disabled visitors unable to use the shuttle, and it is still extremely limited.
+We strongly advise parking at the Shuttle Station or boarding from your campground/Lodge in the park.
+Parking at visitor center parking lot will not be allowed.
 Shuttles will run until 12:15 a.m.

 Volunteers point their telescopes at some of the night sky's most spectacular sights.
 White-light flashlights are prohibited due to their negative impact on night vision.